Tests and Results

 Once your Doctor has seen your result they will file it and contact you if there are any concerns.
 Please complete the form Text messaging and Email consent form to confirm how you would like to receive your results.
 We can send your results via SMS or you can use our Online consulting portal and select the admin button.

-Please be assured that if there are any concerns regarding your bloods tests a Doctor will contact you directly - please make sure you have always provided a correct contact number by updating your details.
+Please be assured that if there are any concerns regarding your bloods tests a Doctor will contact you directly - please make sure you have always provided a correct contact number.
 If you have not heard from the surgery within a week from the test being taken please contact us between the hours of 10.00am-5.00pm Monday-Friday.

 The Phlebotomy Team hold clinics each day morning and afternoon.